Society of United Irishmen: Women

 As were the Presbyteries, Volunteer companies and Masonic lodges through which they recruited, the United Irishmen were a male fraternity.
 In serialising William Godwin's Enquiry Concerning political Justice (1793), the Northern Star had advised them of the moral and intellectual enlightenment found in an "equal and liberal intercourse" between men and women.
-The paper had also reviewed and commended Mary Wollstonecraft's Vindication of the Rights of Woman (1792).
+The paper had also reviewed and commended Mary Wollstonecraft's A Vindication of the Rights of Woman (1792).
 But the call was not made for women's civic and political emancipation.
 In publishing excerpts from Wollstonecraft's work, the Star focussed entirely upon issues of female education.

 In the rival News Letter, William Bruce argued that this was disingenuous: the "impartial representation of the Irish nation" the United Irishmen embraced in their test or oath implied, he argued, not only equality for Catholics but also that "every woman, in short every rational being shall have equal weight in electing representatives".
-Drennan did not seek to disabuse Bruce as to "the principle" – he had never seen "a good argument against the right of women to vote"but in a plea that recalled objections to immediate Catholic emancipation he argued for a "common sense" reading of the test of which he was the author.
-It might be some generations, he proposed, before "habits of thought, and the artificial ideas of education" are so "worn out" that it would appear "natural" that women should exercise the same rights as men, and thus attain their "full and proper influence in the world".
+Drennan did not seek to disabuse Bruce as to "the principle" – he had never seen "a good argument against the right of women to vote".
+But in a plea that recalled objections to immediate Catholic emancipation, he argued for a "common sense" reading of the test of which he was the author.
+It might be some generations, he proposed, before "habits of thought, and the artificial ideas of education" are so "worn out" that it would appear "natural" that women should exercise the same rights as men, and so attain their "full and proper influence in the world".

 In Belfast Drennan's sister Martha McTier and McCracken's sister Mary-Ann, and in Dublin Emmett's sister Mary Anne Holmes and Margaret King, shared in the reading of Wollstonecraft and of other progressive women writers.
 As had Tone on behalf of Catholics, Wollstonecraft argued that the incapacities alleged to deny women equality were those that law and usage themselves impose.
 Mary Ann McCracken, in particular, was articulate in taking to heart the conclusion that women had to reject "their present abject and dependent situation" and secure the liberty without which they could "neither possess virtue or happiness".

 Women formed associations within the movement.
 In October 1796 the Northern Star published a letter from the secretary of the Society of United Irishwomen.
 This blamed the English, who made war on the new republics, for the violence of the American and French Revolutions.
 Denounced as a "violent republican", Martha McTier was the immediate suspect, but denied any knowledge of the society.
 The true author may have been her friend Jane Greg, described by informants as "very active" in Belfast "at the head of the Female Societies" (and by General Lake as being "the most violent creature possible").